zyuanming/SimpleTunnel/README.md

 The SimpleTunnel.app and the provider extensions will not run if they are not code signed with this entitlement.

-You can request this entitlement by sending an email to networkextension@apple.com.
+You can request this entitlement from your Apple Developer Account Center simply and also just from Xcode.

 The SimpleTunnel iOS products require iOS 9.0 or newer.
 The SimpleTunnel OS X products require OS X 11.0 or newer.